saleguas/deskOrg/README.md

                         happen but sometimes they do.
   --date DATE, -d DATE  Sort based on date modified.
 Use: D for Day, M for
                         Month, and Y for year.
+  --name NAME, -n NAME  Sort based on Name.
+All conventions work like
+                        microsoft access input masking.
+L is any letter. ? is any character. # is any number. * is anything.
+Use lowercase letters and numbers for exact.
+  --ascending ASCENDING, -sba ASCENDING
+                        Sort by ascending.
+Type * for precision.
+EX: *** would sort by three letters

 ```